Ph.D. Students

 · Mar 2023-Mar 2024 Ph.D. students’ representative at DSTF.

-Federico Fornaseri is a first years Ph.D student in Medicinal Chemistry (SSD: CHIM/08) at the Department of Science and Drug Technology, University of Torino (Italy)
+Federico Fornaseri is a third year Ph.D student in Pharmaceutical and Biomolecular Sciences (SSD: CHEM-07/A) at the Department of Science and Drug Technology, University of Torino (Italy)

 Background and education.
-Federico obtained a master’s degree in Medicinal Chemistry and Pharmaceutical Technology at the University of Torino, Department of Drug Science and Technology, in October 2023, with a Thesis titled “Possible hDHODH and AKR1C3 multi-target inhibitors: a new strategy for anticancer therapy” (Supervisor Dr. Giorgis).
-In November 2023, he started a Ph.D. program in Pharmaceutical and Biomolecular Science, at the Department of Drug Science and Technology (University of Torino), focusing on the optimization of the development of drug candidates with antitumor and anti-infective activity in preparation for certified preclinical trials.
+Federico obtained a Master’s Degree in Medicinal Chemistry and Pharmaceutical Technology at the University of Torino, Department of Drug Science and Technology, in October 2023, with a Thesis titled “Possible hDHODH and AKR1C3 multi-target inhibitors: a new strategy for anticancer therapy” (Supervisor Dott.ssa Giorgis).
+In November 2023, he started a Ph.D. program in Pharmaceutical and Biomolecular Science, at the Department of Drug Science and Technology (University of Torino), focus on the optimisation of the development of drug candidates with antitumor and anti-infective activity in preparation for certified preclinical trials.

 Public Engagement activities.